build-your-own-internet/byoi/notes/002-smol-internet.md

 So let's see if we can get `tara` to ping `boudi`, or `pippin` for that matter, on the `squasheeba` network without using the default gateway router.

+**Quick Question Break**
+_Wait... what's the difference between `ip addr` and `ip route`?_

+`ip addr` gives us view into the network interfaces available on a host.
+`ip route` shows us the routing table on that host.

+But it looks like there's routing information in our `ip addr` output?
+What is the difference between a network interface and a routing table?

+Looking at the output of `ip route`, we see a default gateway identified, `default via 10.1.2.1 dev eth0`.
+This default gateway is what will be used for any outgoing packets that are not on the otherwise defined routes. `ip route` shows routes on active interfaces. `ip addr` displays all available interfaces on a host, even ones that are not currently active.

+`ip route` deals entirely with layer 3 information; whereas `ip addr` has information about both layer 2 and layer 3.

 Next time, on gotime:
-1. address /etc/hosts (allow `ping boudi` and show `root@boudi` instead of jibberish)
+1. address /etc/hosts (allow `ping boudi` and show `root@boudi` instead of jibberish) [DONE]
 2. can we delete the default gateway? and then re-write all of our docs?
+3. Cleanup [squee]
-3. Restructure repo to have folders for 001 - n that each contain exactly what they need in the state they need it for the notes to be followed successfully
+  a.
+Restructure repo to have folders for 001 - n that each contain exactly what they need in the state they need it for the notes to be followed successfully
+  b.
+Read through 001-getting-started.md to ensure it has a narrative flow
+  c.
+Introduce `hostname` concept in 001 with explanation
 4. see tara ping to pippin - shoudl fail
 5. make boudi do it has the ability to forward packets that are not destined for itself onto other machines
 6. Explore what is DHCP and how?